CLAUDE.md, AGENTS.md & Copilot Instructions: Configure Every AI Coding Assistant

 .windsurf/rules/*.md Windsurf (current) .windsurf/rules/ directory Markdown

 Every tool has converged on the same core idea: a markdown file in your repository that the AI reads before doing anything.
-The differences are in naming and how they handle hierarchy.
+The differences are in naming, discovery order, and how each handles hierarchy.

 How Each Format Works